Rackerlacker/my-first-pc-build/README.md

 I learnt that the CPU only fits in one way because of the socket design.

-I learnt that to install the ram you need to apply a lot more pressure than you might think.
+I learnt that to install the RAM you need to apply a lot more pressure than you might think.

 I learnt that M.2 SSDs should be installed at an angle before being pushed down and secured with a screw.
 This keeps the drive firmly connected and prevents movement.